Overview of Hand-Knotted Persian Rugs

 Traditional Hand Knotted Persian Rugs

 The finished rugs have a sleek, lush look, which makes them the preferred choice especially among royal families.
-Nain rugs, Tabriz rugs and Isphahan rugs are some of the town rugs that are most commonly seen.
+Nain rugs, Tabriz rugs, Sarouk rugs and Kashan rugs are some of the town rugs that are most commonly seen.